dell/terraform-provider-powermax/docs/resources/storage_group.md

 - `enable_compression` (Boolean) Enable compression on the storage group.
 By default, value is set to true.
 - `host_io_limits` (Map of String) The host Limits for the storageGroup.
 Currently the supported host limit parameters are ['host_io_limit_mb_sec','host_io_limit_io_sec','dynamicdistribution'].
-- `snapshot_policies` (List of Object) The snapshot policies to be associated with the storageGroup.
+- `snapshot_policies` (Set of Object) The snapshot policies to be associated with the storageGroup.
 The 'is_active' field in the nested schema indicates whether the snapshot policy is in resumed/suspended state (see [below for nested schema](#nestedatt--snapshot_policies))
-- `volume_ids` (List of String) The IDs of the volume associated with the storage group.
+- `volume_ids` (Set of String) The IDs of the volume associated with the storage group.
 Only pre-existing volumes are considered here.

 ### Read-Only